Chapter 1 : The One

 During these times alone, we talked about ourselves; our families, friends, interests, et cetera.
 This is where I learned about his mum and dad and how he had gotten to live with his horrid Grandmother Augusta, who thought he was never good enough at anything.
 It, frankly, made me sick.
 The whole story also explained his knowledge of Unforgivable Curses, which he displayed impressively last year.

 We opened up with each other and it felt nice to just talk to someone and not feel judged about my half-blood heritage.
 He was, actually, intrigued by the muggle objects I talked about and I even showed him some that I had brought with me.

-Later that year, he shocked me by rushing off to the Ministry of Magic with Harry, Ron, Hermione, Ginny, and Luna Lovegood to rescue Harry’s godfather, Sirius Black, from Voldemort and the death eaters.
+Later that year, he shocked me by rushing off to the Ministry of Magic with Harry Potter, Ron and Ginny Weasley, Hermione Granger, and Luna Lovegood to rescue Harry’s godfather, Sirius Black, from Voldemort and the death eaters.
 Sirius died in the battle and was later cleared of all his previous charges, as if that helped Harry at all.